SAP/spartacus-docs/_pages/fsa/features/dynamicforms/styling.md

 </form>
 ```

-Adding our classes from examples above would result in HTML :
+Adding our classes from examples above would result in the following HTML:

 ```typescript
 <form class="customFormClass">  // Custom class is added.